classBabacar/Connect4/README.md

 # Inspiration

 This is one of my favorite games.
 Growing up I played this game so much with family and friends I took a lot of losses and that's why I kind of got obsessed with the game because I hate losing.
-So I practiced a lot of programming so one day I could make this game now I did but now I have another goal which is the AI...(Complete)
+So I practiced a lot of programming so one day I could make this game now I did but now I have another goal which is the AI... **(Complete)**

 # Goals
-Right now, the game allows for 1v1 play but in the near future I plan to incorporate an AI with the concept of MiniMax(Complete).
+Right now, the game allows for 1v1 play but in the near future I plan to incorporate an AI with the concept of MiniMax **(Complete)**.

 # Game Updates
 I had to refactor the whole code because if I wanted to incorporate an AI my previous method would not be a suitable starting place but now I believe I am in good condition to implement an AI..see ya soon.
 I had to refactor some more because I generated the ai but it was difficult to maintain so I needed to change base version.
-- May 12, 2019
+- **May 12, 2019** :
 I had to refactor some more by adding functions that were solely for the AI.

 # AI Time